dsohk/rancher-devsecops-workshop/docs/part-3.md

 4. Click `Generate new token` button.
 5. Enter `workshop` (or whatever you like) in the name field.
 6. Choose `repo` and `user:email` in the privieged for this token.
-7. Save and record down the generated token for configuring CI Pipeline in Jenkins later.
+7. Save and record down the generated token in the `mylab_env.txt` file for configuring CI Pipeline in Jenkins later.

 ### 2. Fork the spring-petclinic project into your own github account